krzbanas/aRtsy/cran-comments.md

 * checking installed package size ...
 NOTE. installed size is 20.5Mb. sub-directories of 1Mb or more: libs 20.0Mb

 ## Downstream dependencies
-There are currently no downstream dependencies for this package.
+There is currently 1 downstream dependency for this package.